dell/csi-baremetal/docs/proposals/crd-lifecycle-of-crd.md

 In Helm 3, CRDs are treated as a special kind of object.
 They are installed before the rest of the chart, and are subject to some limitations.

 CRD YAML files should be placed in the crds/ directory inside of a chart.
-Multiple CRDs (separated by YAML start and end markers) may be placed in the same file.
 Helm will attempt to load all of the files in the CRD directory into Kubernetes.

 CRD files cannot be templated.
 They must be plain YAML documents.